 Please note: a utility incentive is taken off of the monthly flat rent according to where you are housed.

 How do I apply for the Public Housing program?

-You may obtain an application for the Public Housing program by clicking on the application tab on the left side of this FAQ page.
+You may obtain an application for the Public Housing program by clicking on the apply here tab on the left side of this FAQ page.
 If you choose to get the application here on the web site you must first print it.
 The application can NOT be submitted electronically.
 You can mail, fax, or drop off your application to our office.
 The Housing Authority's contact information is located on the first page of the application, top right corner.

 You may also pick up an application from our receptionist at our office located on 103 12th Street in Fairmont, WV.
 If you need further assistance please contact our receptionist at 304-363-0860 ext 102

 What happens after I complete an application for Public Housing?

 Your application needs to be completely filled out with ALL requested information and returned to our office.
 If we receive an application that is not completely filled out with ALL requested information, it may be sent back to you for your completion, which could delay you being placed on the waiting list.

 You may bring your application to our office, you may mail it back in, or you may fax it to us.
 (If you choose to fax it please make sure you fax all pages, front and back)

 | 103 12th Street